Gideon v. Wainwright (1963)

 Gideon v.
-Wainwright (1963): The Case That Guaranteed the Right to Counsel for All
+Wainwright (1963): The Right to Counsel in Criminal Cases

 Gideon v.
 Wainwright (1963) is a landmark decision by the U.S. Supreme Court that transformed the American criminal justice system by ensuring that anyone accused of a crime, regardless of their ability to pay, has the right to an attorney.
 This case affirmed that the Sixth Amendment’s guarantee of legal counsel is a fundamental right that both federal and state courts must uphold.
 The ruling redefined fairness in the courtroom, established the public defender system, and marked a significant victory for civil liberties.